Last Updated on September 21, 2021 by MaKenna | MamaKenna

 This is a maternity AND a nursing robe.
 So you can wear this while you’re pregnant and for as long as you want after the baby is born!
 It also comes in multiple different designs as well.
-You can get this pregnancy robe here!

 This isn’t made as maternity wear but you could still bring it to the hospital and wear it after the baby is born.
 You can still even easily breastfeed in this robe if that’s what you’re planning on doing!
-You can get this robe for the hospital here!

 Having a nice cardigan can just help make certain outfits go together and look better.